RC HELICOPTERS - 2014/10

 The name Bert Kammerer is synonymous with Goblin helicopters.
-His hard-flying style has garnered his reputation as one of the greatest demonstration pilots.
+His hard-flying style has garnered him a reputation as one of the greatest demonstration pilots.

-Bert and fellow heli pilot Bobby Watts cofounded SmackTalk RC, which is a great resource for pilots new and old.
-He is a multiple-time Extreme Flight Championship competitor, and the mastermind behind the successful Orlando Heli Blowout event.
+Bert and fellow heli pilot Bobby Watts cofounded SmackTalk RC, which is a great resource for pilots.
+He is a multiple-time Extreme Flight Championship competitor and the mastermind behind the successful Orlando Heli Blowout event.

-I had a chance to catch up with Bert, and asked him about his history in RC.
+I had a chance to catch up with Bert and ask him about his history in RC.

 Chris Mulcahy: Tell us how you got started in RC helicopters.

 Bert Kammerer: I started flying RC back in 1983 when I was 12 years old.
-A good friend of mine from high school introduced me to airplanes and I immediately got hooked!
+A good friend from school introduced me to airplanes and I immediately got hooked.
 I flew airplanes for many years and then quit as life got in the way—college, work, etc.

-Then in 2003, I walked into one of the local hobby shops in Orlando, Florida, and saw a micro-size heli (a Century Hummingbird), and for some reason I thought I had to learn to fly helicopters.
+Then in 2003, I walked into a local hobby shop in Orlando, Florida, and saw a micro-size heli (a Century Hummingbird).
+For some reason I thought I had to learn to fly helicopters.
 The little thing was fixed pitch and horribly unstable, but it taught me how to hover and fly around.
 From that point I just kept practicing, buying new models, and getting better.
-I couldn’t get enough of it.
+I couldn't get enough of it.

 CM: What did you do before working in the RC heli industry, and what was the transition like?

 As my flying skills progressed, I was offered a sponsorship by Miniature Aircraft USA and this was the beginning of working in the industry.
-Soon thereafter, I started working in R&D [research and development] testing, and later on, started working on a few designs and as a consultant for a few companies.
+Soon thereafter, I started working in R&D (research and development) testing, and later on I worked on a few designs and as a consultant for several companies.

 My Internet business started to decline due to the economy and the evolution of the Internet industry, but by then I was busy enough working in the RC heli industry.
 The transition was seamless, to be honest, and now I spend 100% of my time working on RC-related stuff.